Retiring to France from the UK

 Moving abroad to retire can seem a little overwhelming in terms of what you need to organise.
 Yet by understanding where to start with your planning you can take the first steps to your dream retirement.
 For a comprehensive breakdown of other issues to consider, check out our guide to moving to France from the UK.

 Your first step should be findings a place to live.
 You can use the information we have provided above on the most popular destinations in France for expats to retire to, or if you have a better idea of where you want to live then you can explore them.
-You can find out more with our guide to what houses are like in France.
-When picking somewhere to move to you should consider a few important aspects.

 Firstly, think about the language barrier, if you plan on not learning French then you will want to identify an area with a large number of expats and where it is possible to conduct simple things like shopping and admin in English.
 Secondly, if you plan on visiting family or having them visit you, accessibility to an airport is important as it will make your life much easier as well as limiting travel costs.